gbouras13/plassembler/README.md

 Method
 -------

-1. Long reads are filtered using filtlong (https://github.com/rrwick/Filtlong) and porechop (https://github.com/rrwick/Filtlong).
+1. Long reads are filtered using nanofilt (https://github.com/wdecoster/nanofilt) .
 2. Long-read assembly is conducted with Flye (https://github.com/fenderglass/Flye).
 3. If the resulting assembly has more than 1 contig, the largest contig is checked.
 If it is over 90% of the length of the provided chromosome size, or is circular, then it is identified as the chromosome and extracted.
 All other contigs are also extracted as putative plasmid extra-chromosomal contigs.
 4. Short reads are filtered using fastp (https://github.com/OpenGene/fastp).